Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Related Works

 \subsection{Single-source domain generalization (SSDG)}

-Given these challenges, SSDG techniques are particularly relevant in the medical imaging domain.
-These techniques aim to train models on a \textit{single source domain} while ensuring they can generalize well to unseen target domains.
-Common approaches used in medical image analysis include altering image appearance through texture and intensity augmentation and blending generated views. \citet{ouyang2022causality} used randomly weighted shallow convolutional neural networks in a global intensity non-linear augmentation (GIN) module to augment images used to learn a segmentation task.
-Similarly, \citet{Li23_freqmixed_ssdg} simulated frequency discrepancies between domains to achieve SSDG by mixing different frequency views of simulated images and incorporating a self-supervised task to learn context-aware representations.
+To mitigate these issues, SSDG techniques aim to train models on a \textit{single source domain} while ensuring generalization to unseen target domains.
+In medical imaging, common strategies include texture and intensity augmentations and synthetic view blending.
+For example, \citet{ouyang2022causality} proposed a global intensity non-linear augmentation (GIN) module using shallow convolutional networks to enhance intensity diversity, while \citet{Li23_freqmixed_ssdg} simulated inter-domain frequency discrepancies through frequency mixing and self-supervised learning.
+Other notable efforts include the adversarial domain synthesizer (ADS) by \citet{Xu2022}, which generated synthetic domains using mutual information regularization to preserve semantic consistency, and the test-time augmentation approach by \citet{Liu2022_ssdg_tta}, which leveraged dictionary learning to extract semantic priors for segmentation refinement.

-Other approaches like the adversarial domain synthesizer (ADS) by \citet{Xu2022} synthesized new domains aimed to cover a large area of plausible distributions.
-They introduced a mutual information regularizer to enforce semantic consistency between synthetic domain images. \citet{Liu2022_ssdg_tta} used dictionary learning to extract prior information on the semantic shape of segmentations and images, utilizing this during test-time augmentation to improve model generalizability.

-Despite advancements, SSDG still faces challenges due to the lack of diversity in training data.
-Current methods are limited by the semantic information in existing data and primarily focus on 2D data, with extensions to 3D image processing still unexplored.
-At the same time, the FeTA Challenge 2021 demonstrated that using 3D models for fetal brain tissue segmentation results in better performance than 2D models, highlighting the need for SSDG approaches applicable to 3D images~\citep{payette2023fetal}.
+Despite advances, SSDG methods remain limited by the lack of semantic diversity in training data and their focus on 2D images.
+The FeTA Challenge 2021 clearly showed that 3D models outperform 2D ones for fetal brain segmentation, emphasizing the need for SSDG methods that extend to 3D data~\citep{payette2023fetal}.